EM Law | Commercial Lawyers in Central London

 For example, let’s say that on 6 April 2018 a company’s ordinary shares are worth £1 million.

-Phantom shares are conceptually similar to share appreciation rights (SARs) which is the term more commonly used by US corporations.
+Phantom share options are conceptually similar to share appreciation rights (SARs) which is the term more commonly used by US corporations.

 Why use Phantom Shares?